noahgsolomon/Codefoli/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a feature that could be implemented
 title: "[FEATURE]"
 labels: feature
-assignees: ''
+assignees: noahgsolomon

 ---